-Single-use lightning invoices aren’t permanent; they expire over time.
+Lightning invoices aren’t permanent; they expire over time.
 However, this expiration time can be modified, unlocking unique use cases and improving usability in some situations.

 When denominating invoices in fiat, custom expiries should be used to prevent exposure to price volatility.

-If requesting a specific amount denominated in fiat, use a shorter expiry and have the invoice refresh each time it expiries.
+If requesting a specific amount denominated in fiat, use a shorter expiry and have the invoice refresh each time it expires.
 For a wallet designed for in-person payments, a 30 - 60 second expiry works well.

 If there is no amount defined on the invoice, the invoice is denominated in bitcoin, or the invoice needs to be shared in a message, then use a longer expiry, like 24 hours.